 This Total Flight Weight calculator will indicate the correct size wing you require!

-When you have calculated your total flight weight above, you then need to select a wing, it is recommended to select a wing as close as possible to the maximum rated weight, simply put the reason behind this is you are flying light under a large wing and stronger wind conditions prevail, you will get blown around more so, as well as increasing the possibility that you may also unload the wing (loosen the lines) thus leading into dangerous flying.
+When you have calculated your total flight weight above, you then need to select a wing, it is recommended to select a wing as close as possible to the maximum Wing's rated weight, simply put, the reason behind this is you are flying light under a large wing and stronger wind conditions prevail, you will get blown around more so, as well as increasing the possibility that you may also unload the wing (loosen the lines) thus leading into dangerous flying, like partial to full wing collapses.

 When flying with a passenger we recommend using our 42m Velocity EDGE Tandem glider (145~225kg), do not use this wing for flying Solo Foot launch.
 In a Quad you may have to use a dummy weight (bag of wheat) that will bring you to the upper end of the wings recommended weight!